Find out more about our Academic Medical Centre and efforts in Academic Medicine

 “This extensive network of collaborations should be the case not just for global infection outbreaks and health emergencies, but for any other disease we treat, including acute and chronic illnesses,” said Professor Ivy Ng, Group CEO, SingHealth.
 “This is especially critical in Asia, where we have so much in common in so many areas, such as types of disease prevalence and population genomics.
 Collaboration helps us leverage one another’s strengths and get ahead of the curve of healthcare challenges.”

-Over the week of 6 December 2021, SingHealth was part of three training programmes and Memorandum of Understanding (MOU) signings with hospitals and organisations from Cambodia, China and India.
+In December 2021 and early January 2022, SingHealth was part of four training programmes and Memorandum of Understanding (MOU) signings with hospitals and organisations from Cambodia, China and India.
 These strategic global partnerships allow us to learn best practices and pursue research and scientific discussions to push the boundaries of medicine...
 All in the name of better clinical outcomes for our patients!

 100 healthcare professionals in Maharashtra, India will enhance their knowledge on hospital infrastructure planning and management in “Improving Patient Care through Hospital Infrastructure Planning, Design and Flow – Towards Patient Experience” programme.
 This is a partnership between the Ministry of Public Health & Family Welfare in Maharashtra, India, SingHealth and Temasek Foundation, Singapore.